 - Marketing.
 Marketing leader to share results of current initiatives and upcoming campaigns as well as collect feedback from the sales team about what they’re hearing on the frontline from prospects.

 - Product Development.
 Product development leader to share any upcoming product roll-outs, new features, rediscover benefits, and solicit input and insights from the sales team.

 - Customer Support.
 Customer support leader to share any team updates or trends while collaborating with the sales team to review qualified leads, lifetime client value, and any necessary revisions to the discovery process to ensure converting the right high-profit buyers.

 - Operations.
 Operational leader to share the company’s strategic plan, discuss changes in leadership, overarching initiatives, the health of the organization, re-emphasize mission/values and the impact sales contribute to the company’s viability.

 How to drive accountability after a weekly sales meeting?

 After the meeting, sales leadership may need to communicate critical takeaways, new insights, or changes that will be rolled out based on the feedback from the meeting.
 As recommended prior to a meeting, leadership should provide documentation action items prepared to hand out during the meeting: this creates accountability (e.g., it enables everyone to know what is expected of them and of everyone else).
-For a small team, you can gauge how productive a meeting is very easy.
+For a small team, you can easily gauge how productive a meeting can be.
 For larger teams, we recommend using Google Forms.